CMS-InfoSec/Aether_2/docs/production_readiness_review.md

 - `requirements-ci.txt` excludes `pytest-asyncio`, so async tests fail in minimal CI environments where only the CI requirements are installed.
 - Disaster recovery playbook writes to a `dr_log` table without ever creating it, preventing the first snapshot/restore from completing.
 - Exchange adapters for Binance and Coinbase raise `NotImplementedError`, leaving those integrations non-functional.
-- Exposure forecasting and supervised ML trainer abstractions remain abstract-only, blocking downstream simulation workflows.
+- Exposure forecasting and supervised training implemented and integrated into live/sim loop.
 - Admin/Director allowlists silently default to baked-in identities (`company`, `director-1`, `director-2`) when env overrides are missing, undermining account isolation.
 - Secrets manager frontend routes do not match backend endpoints, so credential status/audit calls fail and rotation actions cannot complete from the UI.